 Individual chapters can be that of published articles as long as there are also comprehensive Introduction and Conclusion chapters written by the student.
 While the text can be the same, use of journal reprints as a chapter is not permissible.
 A word document of the published article must be used, and the pages in the dissertation must be consecutively numbered.
 Furthermore, the figures and accompanying figure legends must be integrated into the main body of each chapter, preferably following the first mention of the given figure, not clustered at the end of the chapter.
 Any dissertation that varies significantly from the Graduate School or FAS guidelines, or is not neat and readable, is subject to required stylistic revision before acceptance by the University.
 (For further information, please visit https://gsas.harvard.edu/degree-requirements/dissertations).

 DEFENSE FORMS AND PAPERWORK

 Dissertation Acceptance Certificate

 Before the examination, the BPH Program Office will provide the Defense Committee Chair with a copy of the official Dissertation Acceptance Certificate.
 This certificate must be signed by all readers of the dissertation at the end of the examination and returned to the BPH Program Office.
-This certificate will be scanned and sent to the student so it can be inserted as page one of the dissertation prior to the online submission.
+This certificate will be sent to the student so it can be inserted as page one of the dissertation prior to the online submission.
 The student must submit the one original, official copy to the Registrar’s Office in Cambridge by the appropriate deadline.

 If extensive corrections are to be made, the BPH Program Office will hold the certificate until the Defense Committee Chair and/or assigned reviewer(s) provide a written notification to the BPH Program Office to confirm that the corrected work has been reviewed and approved.